neirzhei/Weather-as-Art/README.md

-Weather Art Generator is a Python application that reads historical weather data (temperature and rainfall) and generates abstract artwork representing the selected data.
+Weather as Art- is a Python application that reads historical weather data (temperature and rainfall) and generates abstract artwork representing the selected data.

 ### Features